Milford chamber recognizes former president’s contributions - Delaware State News

 MILFORD — Darel La Prade, publisher of the Delaware State News, has been awarded for his work as president of the Chamber of Commerce for Greater Milford between 2018 and 2020.

 “It was a surprise.
-I didn’t expect it,” Mr. La Prade said of the award, given last week.
+I didn’t expect it,” Mr. La Prade said of the award, given earlier this month.
 “It was an honor, not so much to receive the award, but rather to have been the president of the chamber for three consecutive years.”

 According to a press release from CCGM, he was the first person to serve in that capacity for that long.